ece595project/quadrotor/Development.md

     ```

     Great!
 Now we have a way to run ROS on virtually any OS without having to spin up a full VM.
 Starting an instance of ROS takes seconds, instead of minutes, and we can start up a standardized environment without having to ensure that everyone has the same host, the same software, and the same VM.

-4. From here, we can take advantage of a few scripts to get us up and running for development.